University of Virginia: 21st century

 Due to a continual decline in state funding for the university, today only 6 percent of its budget comes from the Commonwealth of Virginia.
 A Charter initiative was signed into law by then-Governor Mark Warner in 2005, negotiated with the university to have greater autonomy over its own affairs in exchange for accepting this decline in financial support.

 The university welcomed Teresa A. Sullivan as its first female president in 2010.
 Just two years later its first woman rector, Helen Dragas, engineered a forced-resignation to remove President Sullivan from office.
 The attempted ouster elicited a faculty Senate vote of no confidence in Rector Dragas, and demands from student government for an explanation.
 In the face of mounting pressure including alumni threats to cease contributions, and a mandate from then-Governor Robert McDonnell to resolve the issue or face removal of the entire Board of Visitors, the board unanimously reinstated President Sullivan.
 In 2013 and 2014, the board passed new bylaws that made it harder to remove a president and possible to remove a rector.

 In November 2014, the university suspended fraternity and sorority functions pending investigation of an article by Rolling Stone concerning an alleged rape story, which was later determined to be a hoax after the story was confirmed to be false through investigation by The Washington Post.
 The university nonetheless instituted new rules banning "pre-mixed drinks, punches or any other common source of alcohol" such as beer kegs and requiring "sober and lucid" fraternity members to monitor all parties.
 In April 2015, Rolling Stone fully retracted the article after the Columbia School of Journalism released a scathing and discrediting report on the "anatomy of a journalistic failure" by its author.
 Even before release of the Columbia University report, the Rolling Stone story was named the "Error of the Year" by the Poynter Institute.
 The UVA chapter of Phi Kappa Psi settled a defamation suit against Rolling Stone and received $1.65 million.

 In August 2017, the night before the infamous Unite the Right rally, a group of non-student and mostly non-Virginian white nationalists marched on the university's Lawn bearing torches and chanting antisemitic and Nazi slogans after the city of Charlottesville decided to remove all remaining Confederate statues from the city including one depicting Robert E. Lee.
-They were met by student counter-protesters near the statue of Thomas Jefferson in front of the Rotunda, where a fight broke out.
+They were met by student counter-protesters near the statue of Thomas Jefferson in front of the Rotunda.
+Unite the Right marchers attacked students, staff and faculty with torches, mace spray, and lighter fluid, causing significant injury.
+The next day, August 12, the Unite the Right Rally met in downtown Charlottesville in a rally organized in part by UVA alumnus Jason Kessler.
+President Sullivan discouraged faculty, staff and students from counter-protesting the rally.
+Many ignored her, including several hit by the car driven by James Alex Fields Jr, a rally participant.